Li Hongzhang: Suppressing the Taiping Rebellion

-In 1860, Li was put in command in the naval forces in Anhui and Jiangsu provinces to counter the Taiping rebels.
+In 1860, Li was put in command of the naval forces in Anhui and Jiangsu provinces to counter the Taiping rebels.
 After Zeng Guofan's Xiang Army recaptured Anqing from the rebels in 1861, Zeng wrote a memorial to the imperial court to praise Li, calling him "a talent with great potential", and sent Li back to Hefei to form a militia.
 Li managed to recruit enough men to form five battalions in 1862.
 Zeng Guofan ordered him to bring his troops along with him to Shanghai.
 Li and his men sailed past rebel-controlled territory along the Yangtze River in British steamboats – the rebels did not attack because Britain was a neutral party – and arrived in Shanghai, where they were commissioned as the Huai Army.
 Zeng Guofan recommended Li to serve as the xunfu of Jiangsu Province.
 After gaining ground in Jiangsu, Li focused on enhancing the Huai Army's capabilities, including equipping them with Western firearms and artillery.
 Within two years, the Huai Army's strength increased from 6,000 to about 60–70,000 men.
 Li's Huai Army combined forces later with Zeng Guofan's Xiang Army and Charles George Gordon's Ever Victorious Army and prepared to attack the Taiping rebels.

 From 1863 to 1864, Li led the Huai Army to attack and recapture Suzhou, Changzhou and other rebel-controlled territories.
 For his contributions, Li was awarded the honorary appointment Crown Prince's Grand Protector (太子太保) and an imperial yellow jacket.
-After retaking Changzhou, and capturing and executing the rebel leader Chen Kunshu, Li received a jiduwei peerage in recognition of his achievements.
+After retaking Changzhou, and capturing, interrogating and executing the rebel leader Chen Kunshu in 1864, Li received a jiduwei peerage in recognition of his achievements.
 An incident connected with the surrender of Suzhou soured Li's relationship with Gordon.
 According to an earlier arrangement with Gordon, the rebel leaders agreed to yield Nanjing to imperial forces on the condition that their lives would be spared.
 However, after the capture of Nanjing, Li ordered the rebel leaders to be executed.
 This breach of faith infuriated Gordon so much that he grabbed a rifle and wanted to shoot Li, but Li fled.
 By the end of 1864, the Taiping Rebellion had basically been suppressed by imperial forces.
 Li was awarded a noble peerage as "First Class Count Suyi" (一等肅毅伯) and the privilege of wearing a double-eyed peacock feather in his hat.